-Major League Baseball attendance since 1900 has reached 3.703 billion.
+Major League Baseball attendance from 1900 through 2023 has reached 3.838 billion.

 This section will provide an overview of Major League Baseball attendance patterns since 1900.
 Attendance figures were available for each team from 1900 on in the National League, and since 1901 for the American League.
 1901 was the American League's first year as a Major League.